holzhey/serverless-http-server/README.md

 This repository is a personal sandbox to play around serverless design using AWS, Rust, Axum, HTMX and Just.
 I play with it in my free time, it is not perfect and that is the goal: to play with ideas and improve them as possible.
+There are some features in my mind (see below), but i also want to refactor existing code to a well organized version.
+I also need to cover everything with tests, but for now i am mainly brainstorming.

 ### Why [Axum](https://github.com/tokio-rs/axum)?